112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 After World War I . the young people of France streame d from the farms to the cities .
 In 1930, whole villages in some areas of Trance were deserted .
-Farm legislatio n made an effort to cheek the flow of population from th e country to the cities . but it was not vein- effective .
+Farm legislatio n made an effort to cheek the flow of population from the country to the cities . but it was not vein- effective .
 It is, how-ever, wrong to deduce from this that the French , are "lazy" .
 Tile French farmer has always been regarde d